 This API Server is the only Kubernetes control panel component with a user-accessible API and the sole master component that you’ll interact with.
-It acts as a gateway to the cluster and support life cycle orchestration
+It acts as a gateway to the cluster and support life cycle orchestration.

 Creating the pod

-Let’s look at the example of creating the pod, the request is authenticated first and then validated.
+Let’s look at the example of creating the pod.
+The request is authenticated first and then validated.

-The scheduler continuously monitor the api server and realizes that there is a new pod is created with no node assigned.
+The scheduler continuously monitors the API server and realizes that there is a new pod is created with no node assigned.
 The scheduler identifies the right node to place the new pod and communicates back to the API server.

 Now the API server will update the information in the ETCD cluster and then pass that information to the kubelet in the appropriate worker node.